schaetzc/stablepartition/README.md

 ### Participate

-You want to help completing this implementation?
+You want to help complete this implementation?
 Great!
 First read the papers:

 - [Stable Minimum Space Partitioning in Linear Time](http://hjemmesider.diku.dk/~jyrki/Paper/KP1992bJ.pdf) by Yrki Katajainen and Tomi Pasanen